Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

 Extracting multiple unknown physical quantities from the same experiment is rapidly becoming a cornerstone requirement for quantum sensing.
 Many realistic sensing tasks are inherently multiparametric, including quantum imaging and phase-based schemes, which require the simultaneous estimation of multiple phases~\cite{PhysRevLett.111.070403,PhysRevA.94.042342,albarelli2020perspective}, distributed sensing protocols that infer multiple phases or field components across spatially separated sensor networks~\cite{PhysRevA.97.032329,PhysRevLett.120.080501,guo2020distributed}, and quantum process tomography used for device characterization~\cite{zhou2015quantum,PhysRevA.100.012350}.
 These examples highlight the need for a multiparameter framework for quantum metrology~\cite{szczykulska2016multi,ALBARELLI2020126311}.
 In the single-parameter setting, quantum-enhanced metrology often surpasses the classical shot-noise limit by exploiting nonclassical resources such as squeezing and entanglement, and can in principle achieve the so-called Heisenberg-limit sensitivity~\cite{PhysRevD.23.1693,PhysRevLett.71.1355,PhysRevD.30.2548,PhysRevLett.96.010401,dowling2015quantum,zhou2018achieving,qian2019heisenberg,doi:10.1126/science.1104149,PhysRevLett.102.100401,PhysRevA.92.022106}.

 Extending single-parameter protocols to the multiparameter setting is, however, not straightforward.
-In general, multiparameter estimation is constrained by trade-offs due to probe and measurement incompatibility, so that simultaneously attaining the individual ultimate bound for every parameter is often not possible~\cite{ALBARELLI2020126311,albarelli2022probe}.
-A more practical objective is therefore to identify scalable probe states and feasible measurements that nevertheless deliver Heisenberg precision scaling as $1/N$ (with $N$ denoting the mean photon number) simultaneously across the entire parameter space of a multiparameter estimation problem~\cite{PhysRevResearch.3.013152, PhysRevA.111.062408}.
+In general, multiparameter estimation is constrained by trade-offs arising from probe incompatibility, where a probe optimal for one parameter need not be optimal for all parameters, and the measurement incompatibility, where the measurements individually optimal for different parameters may not be jointly implementable~\cite{ALBARELLI2020126311,PhysRevX.12.011039,candeloro2021quantum, PhysRevA.94.052108}.
+Achieving Heisenberg-limited precision and saturating the quantum Cram\'er-Rao bounds (CRBs) simultaneously for multiple parameters may therefore not be possible in general due to these trade-offs.
+However, a more practical objective from an experimental point of view is to identify scalable probe states and feasible measurements that nevertheless achieve Heisenberg precision scaling as $O(1/N)$ (with $N$ denoting the mean photon number) simultaneously across the entire parameter space of a multiparameter estimation problem~\cite{PhysRevResearch.3.013152, PhysRevA.111.062408}.

-Continuous-variable quantum optics provides a natural framework for this task, and Gaussian states are especially well suited because they provide both experimental robustness and a compact theoretical description~\cite{ferraro2005gaussian,braunstein2005quantum,adesso2007entanglement}.
+Continuous-variable quantum optics provides a natural framework for this task, and Gaussian states are especially well suited because they provide both experimental robustness and a compact theoretical description~\cite{ferraro2005gaussian, RevModPhys.77.513,Adesso_2007}.
 Their statistics are fully characterized by first and second moments of the field quadratures, covering coherent and thermal states as well as squeezed and entangled resources.
 The Gaussian framework also supports robust estimation methods that perform well under finite sampling and experimental noise, which is essential when the aim is not only asymptotic scaling but also experimental feasibility.

-In a two-channel setting, the most general passive linear-optical device is described by a U$(2)$ transformation, which is fully specified by four real parameters and spans the complete family of two-mode operations, including phase shifters and mode-mixing angles~\cite{PhysRevA.40.1371,macho2021optical}.
+In a two-channel setting, the most general passive linear-optical device is described by a $\mathrm{U}(2)$ transformation, which is fully specified by four real parameters and spans the complete family of two-mode operations, including phase shifters and mode-mixing angles~\cite{PhysRevA.40.1371,macho2021optical}.
 Establishing quantum-enhanced, multiparameter estimation strategies in this setting is therefore directly relevant to precision sensing and to full characterization of photonic devices.